 The F-1 or J-1 visa stamp in your passport is permission to apply to enter the United States in that visa category.
-Although your passport and I-20 or DS-2019 must remain valid while you are in the U.S., your visa need not remain valid once you have used it to enter the U.S. If your visa expires while you are in the U.S. and/or its number of entries has been used, or if you have changed your nonimmigrant status while in the U.S., the next time you travel abroad you must obtain a new visa in the proper category in order to be readmitted to the U.S. Visas can only be obtained outside of the U.S. at a U.S. consulate.
+Although your passport and I-20 or DS-2019 must remain valid while you are in the U.S., it is okay to remain in the U.S. with an expired student visa.
+The visa expiration date is separate from your length of authorized stay in the U.S. If your visa expires while you are in the U.S. and/or its number of entries has been used, or if you have changed your nonimmigrant status while in the U.S., the next time you travel abroad you must apply for a new F-1 or J-1 visa in order to return to the U.S. Visas can only be obtained outside of the U.S. at a U.S. Embassy or Consulate.
 (Canadian citizens are not required to have a visa stamp to enter the U.S.)

 Automatic Visa Revalidation

 An exception to the rule requiring a valid, unexpired visa exists for students in F-1 and J-1 status who travel for fewer than 30 days solely to Canada or Mexico or islands in the Caribbean except Cuba.
 Your visa will be considered to be "extended" to the date of reentry, eliminating the need to obtain a new visa at a U.S. consulate before that particular re-entry.
 This procedure is known as "automatic visa revalidation."
 Note that if you apply for a new visa while in Canada, Mexico, or islands in the Caribbean, you will not be able to return to the U.S. if the visa application is denied.
 Also, citizens of Iran, Sudan, and Syria are not eligible for automatic visa revalidation.

 The same benefit applies to students who changed status within the U.S. and have an F-1 or J-1 approval notice from USCIS.
 The previous visa type is considered to be "converted" to the F-1 or J-1 for that entry only.